Tax Incentives for Special Economic Zones in Indonesia

 Exemption on corporate income tax

-Businesspersons can receive more concession period – the greater their investment – as can be seen from the following table.
+Businesspersons can receive more concession period – the greater their investment – as seen from the following table.

-After the expiration of the aforementioned CIT incentives, taxpayers are eligible for a 50 percent CIT reduction payable for the subsequent two years.
+After the CIT mentioned above incentives expire, taxpayers are eligible for a 50 percent CIT reduction payable for the subsequent two years.
 Further, during the concession period, no withholding tax (WHT) is applied to eligible income, such as income from land and building rental.